 Easter decor at Dollar Tree mostly consists of cutesy designs and glittery colors.
 I realize that many people enjoy decorating that way (more power to you!), but it’s just not my style.
-That’s why I created this super simple Dollar Tree Easter DIY!
+That’s why I created this super easy Dollar Tree Easter DIY!

 I’ve never had any trouble finding adorable fall and Christmas decorations at Dollar Tree, but Valentine’s Day, spring, Easter, and summer decor is another story.
-That’s when I’ve had to get even more creative.
+That’s when I’ve had to get more creative.

 While browsing the Dollar Tree aisles for Easter decor the other day, I was feeling frustrated.
 Nothing seemed like my cup of tea- until I spotted little bags filled with miniature gold eggs!
 I immediately ran over and grabbed some off the rack.